kerrycobb/kerrycobb.github.io/slides.md

 ### Other Repositories
-- Repositories for items associated with data
+- Repositories for items associated with sequence data
   - DRYAD
   - Github
   - Zenoto